maherb4/axway-open-docs/content/en/docs/apim_relnotes/20210530_apimgr_relnotes.md

 To improve security in API Gateway, a new `SHA-256 hash` algorithm option was added to [File Upload](/docs/apim_policydev/apigw_polref/routing_additional/#file-upload-filter) and [File Download](/docs/apim_policydev/apigw_polref/routing_additional/#file-download-filter) routing filters, and [FTP Poller](/docs/apim_policydev/apigw_gw_instances/general_ftp_scanner/) on SFTP server fingerprint check.

 The `SHA-256` algorithm option is designed to replace the existing `MD5` algorithm, and it is advisable to use it now as it is more secure.

+### INSTALL_DIR/apigateway folder permissions changed

+The permissions on `INSTALL_DIR/apigateway` folder have been restricted down on Linux from `755` to `750` to provide additional protection for sensitive content, including files and sub-folders.
+With this change, access is denied to users who are not an owner or part of the group read, write, and execute permissions.

+{{% alert title="Note" %}}It is recommended to verify any business process or custom scripts that access files in this directory as this is potentially a breaking change.{{% /alert %}}

 ### Changes to JWT Verify filter